ysharplanguage/FastJsonParser/README.md

 In my opinion, *in that case*, it's the application.

-(Also, one can read [this very informative post of Eric Lippert](http://ericlippert.com/2013/07/25/what-is-the-type-of-the-null-literal/) about the so-called "null type", btw.)
+(Also, one can read [this very informative post of Eric Lippert](http://ericlippert.com/2013/07/25/what-is-the-type-of-the-null-literal/) about the so-called "null type".)

 <a name="Performances"></a>